mamisaki/TractoFlowProc/README.md

 cd ~/TractFlowProc
 nohup ./run_FreeSurfer.py ~/TractFlow_workspace/input_data > nohup_FS.out &
 ```
-The process will take a very long time to complete.
+The process will take a very long time (a day or more) to complete.
 The files processed by Freesurfer are stored in the folder ~/TractFlow_workspace/freesurfer (parent folder of input_data).
 Each subject's aparc+aseg.nii.gz and wmparc.nii.gz are created in the input_data folder.